atonughosh/HTML5-CSS3/README.md

 This repository contains my practice programs and personal project.

-I also used Bootstrap and JavaScript.
+I also used Bootstrap and JavaScript in this project.

 HTML5 and CSS3 Practice &amp; Projects